6.5 Grendel vs. 300 Blackout: Which One Is Better?

 Cartridge Specs

-However, the 6.5 Grendel has a larger base diameter (0.439 inches vs. 0.376 inches) than the 300 AAC Blackout.
-The larger case lowers the magazine capacity and limits the number of rounds a soldier can carry onto the battlefield – one reason why it didn’t take off among national militaries.
+The 6.5 Grendel has a larger base diameter than the 300 AAC Blackout (0.439 inches vs. 0.376 inches).
+Its larger case reduces magazine capacity and limits the number of rounds a soldier can carry onto the battlefield – one reason why it didn’t take off among national militaries.

-The 6.5 Grendel has about 6 ft-lbs of free recoil energy, but it will vary from load to load.
+The 6.5 Grendel has about 6 ft-lbs of free recoil energy (noting that the figure varies substantially depending on ammunition specs and firearm weight).
 The 300 Blackout has about 4 ft-lbs of free recoil energy.
-While some shooters might notice a slight difference in recoil, these cartridges are quite similar.
+While some shooters might notice a slight difference, these cartridges’ recoil is quite similar.

-The 300 BLK has a slight edge, as it typically has less recoil, especially when comparing lightweight projectiles.
+The 300 BLK has a slight edge, as it typically has less recoil – especially when it is loaded with lightweight projectiles.

 Trajectory